The cats below are in branch care. Click the image to read more.

 Cat Adoption FAQs

 - Can I come and look around?
-We currently privately board at Bowler’s Boarding Cattery (see link below) where the majority of our cats and kittens are cared for.
-However, if the cat you are interested in is living in foster care you will need to get in touch to arrange to meet a cat you are interested in.
+We currently privately board at Bowler’s Boarding Cattery where the majority of our cats and kittens are cared for or we have some living in foster care.
+You will need to get in touch to arrange to meet a cat you are interested in via email (firstname.lastname@example.org) or leave a message on our answer phone 07954122481.

 - How do I adopt a cat?
 First, have a read of our adoption process.
 When you have decided you would like to adopt from the branch have a look at the cats for adoption and get in touch to start things rolling.

 - Where are the cats boarded?
-Some of our adult cats and kittens are cared for by volunteer fosterers in their own homes until they are adopted, so you must make an appointment to meet these in addition to those in our shared private boarding cattery “Bowlers” with RSPCA Stockport Branch.
-You will be very welcome to go along to see any of the RSPCA cats who are there and desperate to find loving family homes.
-Please respect their opening times which are 11am to 3pm Monday to Saturday but arrive early to give yourselves time to choose your special cat or kitten before they have to close at 3pm.
+Some of our adult cats and kittens are cared for by volunteer fosterers in their own homes until they are adopted, so you must make an appointment to meet these in addition to those in our shared (with RSPCA Stockport branch) cat accommodation in a private boarding cattery “Bowlers”.

 - What is the adoption fee?
-The cost for adoption is £60 for an adult cat and £70 for a kitten see the table above for what this includes.
+The cost for adoption is from £65 for an adult cat and £75 for a kitten see the table above for what this includes.

 - My circumstances mean I can’t adopt at the moment is there any other way I can help?
 Yes have a look at our animal welfare volunteering and fundraising pages.